michelletranbui/dh110-michelle/assignment04/README.md

 ## Digital Humanities 110 - Michelle Tran Bui

 ### The Purpose of UX Storytelling
+> UX Storytelling is important for the purpose of understanding what the user needs, accomodating their motivations and desires, and to make their experience as easy, memorable, and satisfactory as possible.
+For my project, UX storytelling is imperative so I can modify and adjust a Cooking Website to cater to a wide variety of people--from students, to full-time workers, and more.
+By imagining different populations of users, I can diversify the features, effectiveness, and utility of the website.

 ### Design Features
+##### Cultural Recipes
+>
+##### Short, Entertaining Videos
+>
 ### Personas & Empathy Map

 #### Persona 1: Albert Evans